ducdonghiem/AI_Project_Sudoku/README.md

 `collectdata.py` module contains functions that solve all the puzzles in a dataset, record the time taken to solve the puzzles and store them in a `.csv` file.

+`sudoku.ipynb` is created from a colab notebook which was used for CNN's approach.

 ### `dataset` folder

 Contains the datasets used to test run the program.